Motion Picture Investor Tax Credit

 Q. Spending in Louisiana started before receiving Initial Certification.
 Can expenses still be claimed?

 A. Yes.
 Eligible expenditures are creditable for 12 months prior to and 24 months after Initial Certification.

 Q. What is the minimum threshold to qualify?

-Q. What qualifies for the 30% credit?
+Q. What qualifies for credit?

 A. Only expenditures made for tangible goods and services directly related to the state-certified production within the borders of the State of Louisiana.
 That includes production payroll for residents and non-residents alike, as long as it is for work performed in Louisiana.

 Q. What qualifies for the additional 10% payroll tax credit?

 A. To the extent that base investment is expended on payroll for Louisiana residents employed in connection with a state-certified production, each investor shall be allowed an additional tax credit of 10% for Louisiana resident payroll.
 The additional 10% credit is only allowed on the first $3 million of a resident's payroll.
 Any amount above that shall be eligible for the 30% credit only.
 It must be expended on a natural person (not a loan-out) in order to qualify for the additional 10%.